critical-path/py-list-html-translator/README.md

 <h1 arbitrary-key=arbitrary-value></h1>
 ```

 Please remember to separate text values with non-space characters.
-(This is a shortcoming in the code.)
+(Sorry!
+This is a shortcoming in the code.)

 __Good__: